-driving/parking regulations will result in suspension or revocation of my driving ble and/or my vehicle being towed at the owner's expense for any violations .
+ving/parking regulations will result in suspension or revocation of my driving e and/or my vehicle being towed at the owner's expense for any violations .

 Print name

 SignedStudent Name Date

-parking/driving regulations and constudent handbook, with my child.
-I ive to Common Ground High School.
-I will review the High School asequences for violating the regulations which are stated in the understand that if my child violates these regulations my child's grounds may be suspended or revoked and the parking fee will be
+parking/driving regulations and consestudent handbook, with my child.
+I u e to Common Ground High School.
+I will review the High School equences for violating the regulations which are stated in the nderstand that if my child violates these regulations my child's counds may be suspended or revoked and the parking fee will be

+Print nameParent/Guardia in

-Date dian
+Date

+N CO.
+1 .
+D.

-Name of Student Driver: Grade: DOB:
+Grade: DOB:

 Driver's license number: Date obtained driver's license

-Relationship
+Name of car owner: Relationship

 Address of car owner:

 Make of car:#1 Make of car:#2

 Model of car Model of car

 Marker plate# Marker plate#

 Color of car:#1 Color of car:#2

 Year: Year:

 Insurance Company: Insurance Company: